 Leading up the “America Speaks”, Broadcast Management Group participated in regular calls and meetings with the client and participated in numerous site surveys.
-Our creative services team also worked to design the entire graphics package for the live production, including several rounds of revisions.
+Our creative services team also worked to design the entire graphics package for the live production.
+This included several rounds of revisions.

 All production crew for the live production were booked locally in Washington, DC.
-Broadcast Management Group’s CEO and EVP of Production filled the rolls of Executive in Charge of Production and Production Manager, with our in-house creative team designing all of the broadcast graphics, bumpers, and animated show opens.
+Broadcast Management Group’s CEO and EVP of Production filled the rolls of Executive in Charge of Production and Production Manager.
+Our in-house creative team designedall of the broadcast graphics, bumpers, and animated show opens.